andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ## Process
 ### Before

 Governance - the G word; architects love it; engineers hate it!
-But there is some advantages to it.
-At such a scale it brings consitency and discipline across board, if it doesn't look like it is going to emerge organically, then a bit of process helps you get there.
+But there are some advantages to it.
+At such a scale it brings consitency and discipline across the board.
+If it doesn't look like it is going to emerge organically, then a bit of process helps you get there.
 So we introduced a process by which when the increments go for gate review (for approval to resource, time and money) the teams present the outcome of modelling and if applicable the domain mdoel & add the models to the design document. - this is not set in stone, could continue to evolve as increment goes on but this made sure that there was some modelling discussion that happened before the work kicked off.

 ### After
 Design Retro - speak to K and G and ... team (first implementers).
 Find out the good, bad and the ugly.
 Make sure it is incorporated in the subsequent design sessions.
 One of the best retro feedback for myself was to pay extra attention to multi-step process which could dangerously be modelled as a single step process.
-E.g. Case Material and IDPC - I failed to realise early on that this is a two step process particularly for CPS where in step 1-> they get ALL the material from police, sort it according to each defendant AND step 2 -> then put them together in IDPC. we did not model the first step in code meaning, when the sort and allocatino process happens we were not storing the association of materials to defendant (only at the case level) but jumped straight into IDPC bundling process.
-WE COUDL GET INTO TROUBLE IF I SAID THIS, I AM SURE)
+E.g. Case Material and IDPC - I failed to realise early on that this is a two step process particularly for CPS where in step 1-> they get ALL the material from police, sort it according to each defendant AND step 2 -> then put them together in IDPC. we did not model the first step in code meaning, when the sort and allocation process happens we were not storing the association of materials to defendant (only at the case level) but jumped straight into IDPC bundling process.
+WE COULD GET INTO TROUBLE IF I SAID THIS, I AM SURE)

 ---